-Puggles are a mixed-breed dog created by mating a purebred beagle and a purebred pug.
+The puggle dog breed is not a breed recognized by the Americn Kennel Club (AKC), as AKC only recognizes purebred dogs, not mixed breeds.
+Puggles are created by mating a purebred beagle and a purebred pug; AKC recognizes both breeds and provides information about them.
 Pocket puggles are a smaller version of the same mixture.
-Beagle and pug parents produce a dog that is energetic like a hound but thick in build with short hair, a wrinkled forehead and drooping ears like a pug.
+Beagle and pug parents tend to produce a dog that is energetic like a hound but thick in build with short hair that is colored fawn, tan and black, a wrinkled forehead and drooping ears like a pug.

-Puggles typically weigh between 15 and 30 pounds and stand about 10 to 15 inches at the shoulder.
+Puggles typically weigh between 15 and 30 pounds and stand about 13 to 15 inches at the shoulder.
 Puggle puppies grow to be similar in size to their parents, but the size and shape of their heads may vary.
 Male puggles tend to be larger and more muscular than female puggles.
-Because puggles are not recognized as a breed, there are no height standards to distinguish a standard puggle from a miniature or pocket puggle.
-Breeders consider puggles weighing less than 15 pounds and standing shorter than 10 inches at the shoulder pocket puggles.
+Because puggles are not recognized as a breed, there are no height or weight standards to distinguish a standard puggle from a mini puggle or pocket puggle.
+Breeders usually consider pocket puggles to be puggles that weigh less than 15 pounds and stand shorter than 10 inches at the shoulder.

-Puggles are generally a healthy breed with few of the health problems that purebred pug dogs tend to have.
+Puggles are generally a healthy breed with few of the health problems that purebred pugs and beagles tend to have.
 Because of an expanded gene pool, the characteristics of one breed tend to offset the deficiencies in the other breed.
+For example, purebred pugs are known for having breathing issues due to their flat noses, while puggles don't have the flat nose and thus escape the breathing problems that come with it.
+Similarly, puggles tend not to inherit their beagle parent's tendency for eye issues or hip dysplasia.
 Puggles that are extremely small or intentionally bred from smaller parents of each breed to produce pocket puggles, however, are likely to inherit genetic defects existing in each breed.
-Pocket puggles are often a result of inappropriate breeding, such as breeding small, unhealthy dogs.
+One reason for this is that pocket puggles are sometimes a result of inappropriate breeding, such as breeding small, unhealthy dogs.

 First and Second Generation Breeds

-First generation or purebred puggles and pocket puggles come from a purebred beagle and a purebred pug parent.
+First generation puggles and pocket puggles come from a purebred beagle and a purebred pug parent.
+Breeders have had much better results breeding a female beagle with a male pug.
 Typically, puppies in each litter will look very similar to each other in color and markings.
 Second generation puggles are created by breeding two puggles; in second generation puggles, you will see more differences than in purebred first generation puggles.
 The puppies might look more like beagles, more like pugs or more like the puggles you bred.
 Breeding two smaller-sized puggles may create a second generation breed of pocket puggles that share the characteristics of second generation standard puggles but do not grow as big.

 Buying Puggles or Pocket Puggles